 When Laura arrives at the office in Diepenbeek, she typically starts her day at her desk before entering the animal facility.
 She discusses requests from customers with Viki, which she can immediately implement on the same day.
 “Together with the animal caretakers, I check the health status of the mice daily.
 It is an advantage that I am so closely involved with the practical work of the PKD studies, as this facilitates follow up of the complete study.”
 Although not the main part of her work, Laura also contributes to testing samples as well.

-What Laura enjoys the most at InnoSer is the teamwork.
+What Laura enjoys the most about being a senior research associate at InnoSer is the teamwork.
 Much of the daily planning is done together with the whole team, and they also help each other out.
 “I really appreciate that we can discuss our approaches and ideas freely, learn from each other, and act together in all circumstances.
 For example, due to COVID-19 regulations, we had strict policies and were sometimes shorter in staff than expected.
 However, thanks to the whole PKD team and the close communication between us, we perfectly managed all studies even during those times”.

 Laura at work in the in-vitro lab in Diepenbeek.